-- (a) A preliminary telephone conference shall be held among the parties or their representatives and the arbitrator within 10 business days from the confirmation of the arbitrator's appointment. - (b) During this conference, the arbitrator shall direct the parties' preparations and presentations so that the Fast Track F-12 Time Standards can be met.
+- (a) A preliminary telephone conference shall be held among the parties or their representatives and the arbitrator within 10 business days from the confirmation of the arbitrator's appointment. - (b) During this conference, the arbitrator shall direct the parties' preparations and presentations so that the Procedure F-12 Time Standards can be met.
 Arrangements made during the Preliminary Management Hearing shall be confirmed in writing to the parties.

 F-8.
-Exchange of Information
+Exchange of Information and Discovery

 At least five business days prior to the hearing or no later than the date established by the arbitrator, the parties shall (a) exchange directly between themselves copies of all exhibits, affidavits and any other information they intend to submit at the hearing, and (b) identify all witnesses they intend to call at the hearing.
 The arbitrator is authorized to resolve any disputes concerning the exchange of information.
+There shall be no discovery, except as ordered by the arbitrator in exceptional cases.
+If the arbitrator allows additional discovery, the AAA, in consultation with the arbitrator, may remove the case from the Fast Track Procedures.
+There shall be no motions except as allowed by the arbitrator for good cause shown.